CasperDev/vz-dis-dos/doc/source/Chapter3/general.rst

 .. warning::

-	With the INIT command, a non-write-protected diskette is overwritten without any further checking, i.e. any data on it is lost.
+	With the :guilabel:`INIT` command, a non-write-protected diskette is overwritten without any further checking, i.e. any data on it is lost.

 .. admonition:: Possible Errors
 	:class: error

 	``?DISK WRITE PROTECTED`` The disk's write-protect notch is taped over.

-	``?DISK I/O ERROR`` An error occurred during the check read.
+	``?DISK I/O ERROR`` - An error occurred during the check read.
-	(faulty disk or bad centering - see
+	(faulty disk or bad centering - see :ref:`Insertion <inserting a floppy disk>`)

-	Insertion)
+.. _cmdDrive:

 DRIVE - Drive selection
 -----------------------